WAVE-Toolbox/WAVE-Simulation/CONTRIBUTING.md

 Two kinds of tests are provided:
 1. Unit tests (based on the [Google Test framework](https://github.com/google/googletest))
 2. Full integration tests

+You can run the tests by the script `par/start_tests.sh`.
+However, in order to use the Google Test framework, you have to set the environment variable `GTEST_DIR` to the location of the compiled Google Test library (`libgtest.*` and `libgtest_main.*`).
+The integration test has no special requirements apart LAMA and MPI.

 The unit tests will verify the functionality of individual functions and classes, while the integration tests will run the whole forward code and verify that the obtained result is identical to a reference solution.